 - Consider replacing the humidifier: Over time, you might realize some stains won’t go even after rigorous cleaning.
 Maybe it’s time to let go and get a new humidifier

 First of all, you might ask yourself why you need to distill water for your humidifier.
 Well, if that’s the case, then note that using mineral-rich water or contaminated water will damage your humidifier.
-Considering that a humidifier heats water and releases it to the air, it implies that any other solvents found in the water will remain behind and build up.
+Considering that a humidifier heats water and releases it into the air, it implies that any other solvents found in the water will remain behind and build up.

 Apart from using distilled water, ensure that you regularly change the water in the humidifier just in case it got contaminated.
 Suppose you leave contaminated water in the humidifier for long, mold and bacteria will grow, posing health risks for you and your family.